r0hankrishnan/nfl_playoffs/README.md

 # NFL Playoff Prediction Project (In Progress)
 **If you are visiting from my CV, you can go to the `class-work` folder to see my original code and writing submissions**

 Using self-gathered data, I will explore various methods of predicting what NFL teams will make the playoffs using python.
-This project was originally done in Spyder but is being recreated and expanded upon using VSCode for learning purposes.

 ## Table of Contents
 1. [Introduction](#Introduction)
    - [Background](#Background)